astronomer/docs/astro/kubernetespodoperator.md

 ### Mount a temporary directory (_AWS only_)

 Astronomer provisions `m5d` and `m6id` workers with NVMe SSD volumes that can be used by tasks for ephemeral storage.
-See the [`m6id`](https://aws.amazon.com/ec2/instance-types/m6i/) and[`m5d`](https://aws.amazon.com/ec2/instance-types/m5/) information pages for the amount of available storage in each node type.
+See [Amazon EC2 M6i Instances](https://aws.amazon.com/ec2/instance-types/m6i/) and [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/) for the amount of available storage in each node type.

 To run a task run the KubernetesPodOperator that utilizes ephemeral storage: